 How to create and assign a managed event

 Select the Managed events tab.

 Choose Create for either a one-on-one or group event type.
-For more details on these event types, view Configure event types.
+For more details on these event types, view An overview of event types.

 Set up your event type to suit your needs.
-For more tips and best practices, see Tutorial: Create and assign your first managed event.
+For more information on event type settings, check out this article.

 If you already have a managed event that you want to duplicate for ease of editing, admins and group admins can select Duplicate from the managed event drop-down.

 Once your event type is built, you can assign your event type to one or more users.